EE120-Course-Staff/ee120-course-staff.github.io/policies.md

 To contact staff admin directly, please send an email through bCourses to Professor Liu and both head TAs.

-## Gradescope

-All assignments will be submitted through Gradescope.

 ## Lecture